yx2521/yx2521/README.md

 ## Hi!
 I am Yilan

-I'm a fresh Cambridge data science graduate currently seeking technical opportunities in London and available to start immediately.
+I'm a fresh Cambridge graduate in Data Science.
+I'm currently seeking technical opportunities in London.

 ## My Journey

 I completed a Bachelor's degree in Chemistry at Imperial College London (2021–2024).
 From analysing data in the lab to developing an interactive VR multiplayer chemistry game in Unity, I saw how powerful computational tools can be.
-I also realised that much of today’s exciting progress in science comes from the strategic use of data, AI, and well-designed software.
+I also realised that much of today’s exciting progress in science comes from the strategic use of data and AI, supported by well-designed software.

-I wanted to contribute to data-driven innovation beyond the chemistry lab.
-This motivation led me to pursue the MPhil in Data Intensive Science at the University of Cambridge (2024–2025), where I built expertise in statistical modelling, machine learning, and software engineering.
+I wanted to drive data-driven innovation beyond the chemistry lab.
+This motivation led me to pursue an MPhil in Data Intensive Science at the University of Cambridge (2024–2025), where I built expertise in statistical modelling, machine learning, and software engineering.

 ## Featured Projects